 December 1967: Teton National Forest near Jackson Hole, Wyoming.
 Two college students from Marshalltown, Iowa, Lyle Bingaman and Mike Burton, shot and killed a Bigfoot, thinking it was a bear.
 They were terrified that they had killed a human being and that they would be prosecuted for murder.
 Reported by Peter Byrne.

-1968: North of Carson, Wyoming.
+1968: North of Casper, Wyoming.
 Three men were hired by a rancher to kill a Bigfoot that was killing his cows and sheep by tearing off their legs.
 Afterward, the body was picked up by a government helicopter and taken to a research facility in Almogordo, New Mexico to be autopsied and studied.
 Government coverup.
 Reported by Ray Crowe.

 1969: Whiteface Reservoir, Minnesota.
 A hunter shot and killed a Bigfoot, then put the body on ice and displayed it for awhile before replacing it with a plastic replica.
 The famous Minnesota Iceman story.